Kansas City Chiefs defeat Miami Dolphins in conditions so cold that head coach Andy Reid’s mustache freezes | KRDO

 At the end of the game, the temperature was -9 degrees and felt like -28 degrees, according to the broadcast.

+Players could be seen huddling by pitch-side heaters and many made the most of heated benches in a bid to keep out the cold.

-Mahomes downplayed the cold weather, saying “It is what it is” when asked about it on the Peacock broadcast after the game.
+Mahomes downplayed the weather, saying “it is what it is” when asked about it on the Peacock broadcast after the game.

 “We’re in Kansas City, at Arrowhead,” Mahomes said.
 “We are going to play in some games like this.
 So, our mentality was to come out here, play football and see what happens.”